for Windows 9x/Me/NT/2000/XP x86,x64/2003 x86,x64/Vista x86,x64. Latest version: 3.2.3 build 21. May 29, 2008.

 be upper case.
 Reply messages may substitute data for the cc characters.

-- 5. Each message line is terminated by a carriage return <cr> and
+- Each message line is terminating by a carriage return <cr> and

-- 7. A command arriving before a previous command is completed cancels the
+- If command arrives before a previous command is completed, it cancels the

 previous command.